 So, why do pups continue to crave bones so much?
 The evolution of dogs makes certain activities pleasurable—particularly those that are necessary for survival, according to Neuron.
 That’s why the process of chewing on bones gives dogs as much happiness as the delicious flavor these chews contain!

-Even though canines’ ancestors chewed on many kinds of raw bones, you should only give your furry friend bones that are specifically crafted for dogs—never offer a chicken bone or any type of bone from the dinner table!
+Even though canines’ ancestors chewed on many kinds of raw bones, you should only give your furry friend bones that are specifically crafted for dogs—never offer a chicken bone or any type of bone from the dinner table.
 Make sure you select bones and chews that are an appropriate size for your dog's weight and cooked properly to help prevent splintering and choking hazards.

 A Bone-a-Fide Natural Instinct

 As you’ve probably experienced, dogs chew on more than bones—socks, shoes, and furniture are just a few items our four-legged friends try to munch on.
 This natural instinct helps dogs manage stressful situations and learn about their world.
 While chewing is healthy, it’s up to you to find a safe outlet for your dog.
 That’s where bones come into play!